luhtaf/infinity-opensearch/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is open source license, please use it wisely.